NTU-Mecatron/EduBoat-Workshop/docs/README.md

 ---

-## Citation
-If you use this repository in your research or educational material, please cite it using the [`CITATION.cff`](../CITATION.cff) file provided.
-GitHub automatically extracts citation metadata, which can also be accessed using the “**Cite this repository**” button on the GitHub page.

 ## Acknowledgements
 This project was developed by the [@NTU-Mecatron](https://github.com/NTU-Mecatron) team.
 Special thanks to student contributors and teaching assistants who made the **EduBoat Workshop** possible.